-- 1. Each country shall be invited to submit its best motion picture to the Academy.
-Selection of that picture shall be made by one organization, jury or committee that should include artists and/or craftspeople from the field of motion pictures.
-A list of the selection committee members must be submitted to the Academy no later than Friday, August 14, 2015.
-Countries submitting for the first time, or which have not submitted for the previous five years, must present a list of selection committee members for Academy approval by Thursday, October 1, 2015, for eligibility in the following (89th) Awards year. - 2.
-Only one picture will be accepted from each country. - 3.
-The Academy will provide official entry forms to the approved committee in each country so that the producer of the selected film can supply full production information. - 4.
-The following submission materials must be shipped prepaid to arrive at the Awards Office by 5 p.m.
-PT on Thursday, October 1, 2015: - Completed online submission forms - Film print or DCP with accurate, legible English-Language subtitles.
-The print or DCP submitted for Awards consideration must be identical in content and length to the print or copy used in the film's theatrical release. - · Full cast and credits list - Brief English-language synopsis of the film - Director's biography, filmography and photograph - Representative film stills - A poster from the film's theatrical release - Original newspaper or magazine clipping advertising the film's theatrical release - 5.
-Countries whose films are shortlisted will be required to provide the Academy two additional English-language subtitled prints or DCPs to facilitate voting screenings.
+- Each country shall be invited to submit its best film to the Academy.
+Selection of that film shall be made by one approved organization, jury or committee that should include artists and/or craftspeople from the field of motion pictures.
+A list of the selection committee members must be submitted to the Academy no later than Wednesday, August 16, 2017.
+Countries submitting for the first time, or which have not submitted for the previous five years, must present a list of selection committee members for Academy approval by Wednesday, March 14, 2018, for eligibility in the following (91st) Awards year.
+A country need not submit a film every year. - 2.
+Only one film will be accepted from each country as the official selection. - 3.
+The Academy will provide online access to each country's approved selection committee so that the producer of the selected film can supply full production information. - 4.
+The following submission materials must be submitted to the Academy by 5 p.m.
+PT on Monday, October 2, 2017: - Completed online submission forms - 35mm or 70mm film print or DCP with accurate, legible English-language subtitles.
+The print or DCP submitted for Awards consideration must be identical in content and length to the print or copy used in the film's theatrical release. - Digital content delivery - Full cast and credits list - Brief English-language synopsis of the film - Director's biography, filmography and photograph - 3 to 5 representative film stills - A poster from the film's theatrical release

+- Proof of advertising for the film's theatrical release - 5.
+Countries whose films are shortlisted will be required to provide the Academy two additional Englishlanguage subtitled prints or DCPs, to facilitate voting screenings.
 The two additional prints or DCPs are due at the Academy by 9 a.m.
 PT on the Thursday after the shortlist is announced. - 6.
 Films submitted will be retained by the Academy throughout the voting process.
-By submitting a film, the filmmaker agrees that the Academy has the right to make copies and distribute them for voting purposes only. - 7.
-"Every award shall be conditioned upon the delivery to the Academy of one print or one copy of every film nominated for final balloting for all Academy Awards.
-Such print or copy shall be in a format and of a quality equivalent to the film's theatrical release; if a film exists in more than one format, then the version deposited shall be the film print.
-Such print or copy shall become the property of the Academy, with the proviso, however, that the Academy shall not use such print or copy for commercial gain.
-Such print or copy shall be deposited with the Academy and, subject to matters not within its control, shall be screened by the Academy for the membership in advance of distribution of final ballots."
-(Academy Bylaws, Article VIII, Section 6.)
+By submitting a film, the filmmaker agrees that the Academy has the right to make copies and distribute them for voting purposes only.
 The Academy will retain for its archives one print of every motion picture receiving a nomination for the Foreign Language Film award.
-Prints of those films receiving nominations will be returned to the sender at the Academy's expense.
+Additional prints of those films receiving nominations will be returned to the sender at the Academy's expense.